Hoop Specification and Approvals

 To provide security for clubs considering purchasing new types of hoops, the CA initiated an Approval Scheme in December 2000.
 Approved hoops are recognised for use in CA Tournaments and Championships, but the use of Approved hoops is not a requirement in such events.

-See the CA online shop for hoop details.
+See the Croquet England online shop for hoop details.

 The design of a hoop system for use with artificial surfaces by R. H. Rawden of the Bury St Edmunds Club was Approved in 2003.